aylorbrown/aylor-portfolio/readME.md

 ![Aylor Brown](assets/Kapture-2020-02-06-at-6.40.24.gif)

 ## Challenges
-I found a template that I like and reverse-engineered it, adding my own features like a sticky header and ---.
+I found a template that I liked and reverse-engineered it, adding my own features like a sticky header.

-The biggest development challenge was making the mobile site responsive and creating a div with a left and a right --.
-After watching a few tutorials, I made a parent section with two div children.
+The biggest development challenge was making the mobile site responsive and creating a div split in two with content on the right and left.
+Basically, each side takes up exactly half of the container, creating a distinct break between the one.
+After watching a few tutorials, I made a section parent with two div children.

 ```html
 <section class="container">